DavidAFox/Chat/README.md

 ### Database

 The server currently supports only a Postgresql database.
 If no database is specified the user information will instead be stored in a file.
+New database types can be added by creating an adapter that meets the DataStore interface in clientdata.go and then adding an entry in the datafactory package.

 Browser http [client](https://github.com/DavidAFox/ChatWebInterface)